What soap is best for acne?

 Best soap for acne

-The best soap for acne is a natural soap which will be gentle and not irritate the skin.
+The best soap for acne and oily skin is a natural soap which will be gentle and not irritate the skin.
 Most common soaps, shower gels and hand wash contain harsh chemical ingredients which can irritate the skin and cause a reaction.

 Ingredients like surfactants, such as sodium lauryl sulphate, break down grease and allow it to be washed away.